1jamesthompson1/1jamesthompson1/README.md

 More updates about my work can be found on my [website](https://1jamesthompson1.github.io/) (that I endeavour to write on more often!).

-My **favourite** languages are:
-- Rust
-- Python
-- R
-- JS/TS

-I also have expereince with:
-- C++/C
-- Java

 Check out some of my repositories to see some of my work.
 _Note that due to being in university the last few years most of my owrk has to be private as it was for graded assignments._